wp-plugins/redirect-source/readme.txt

 Prints backtrace of call to wp_redirect().

-Use this plugin why your website redirects unexpectedly somewhere and you do not know what plugin or Wordpress function calls wp_redirect().
+Use this plugin to track why your website redirects unexpectedly somewhere and you do not know what plugin or Wordpress function calls wp_redirect().

 This plugin prints backtrace using HTTP headers.
 To view headers you need use your